Use operating system images to create boot disks for your instances. You can use one of the following image types:

 gcloud compute images list --project freebsd-org-cloud-dev --no-standard-images

-The following image is available for creating VMs that are optimized to run HPC workloads on Compute Engine:
+The following image is available for creating VMs that are optimized to run high performance computing (HPC) workloads on Compute Engine:

 - Image family:

 For information about using this image, see Creating an HPC-ready VM instance.